 The ASX Council Recommendation 4.1 recommends that the Audit Committee consist of at least three members who are all Non-Executive and the majority independent.

 The Board is of the view that the current composition of the Audit Committee is appropriate given the size of the business, the extensive financial skills, and industry knowledge of the current members of the Audit Committee.

-The Managing Director, the Chief Financial Officer, the Company Secretary, the Group Accountant, the Chief Internal Auditor, the external Auditors and any other persons considered appropriate attend meetings of the Audit Committee by invitation.
-The Committee also meets from time to time with the external Auditors and also the Chief Internal Auditor, independent of management.
+The Managing Director, the Chief Financial Officer, the Company Secretary, the Group Accountant, the Internal Audit Manager, the external Auditors and any other persons considered appropriate attend meetings of the Audit Committee by invitation.

+The Committee also meets from time to time with the external Auditors independent of management.

 The Audit Committee met on four occasions during the course of the year.
-Messrs Smith and Boulton both attended all four meetings.
+Mr Smith attended all four meetings.
+Mr Johnson attended three meetings.
+Mr Boulton attended one meeting.
 Committees of the Board